|

 Herrero

-from the US Air Force in 2000.
-He served with AFSOC (Air Force Special
+Retired from the US Air Force in 2000.
+He served with AFSOC (Air

-Operations Command) in Germany, England, Korea, Middle East, Africa,
+Force Special Operations Command) in Germany, England, Korea,

-enlisted in the Army in 2001 and spent his entire enlistment in C Company
+Josh enlisted in the Army in 2001 and spent his entire enlistment

-Second Ranger Battalion.
-He was deployed to Afghanistan three times
+in C Company Second Ranger Battalion.
+He was deployed to Afghanistan

-and Iraq twice as a Ranger.
-He graduated as the Enlisted Leadership
+three times and Iraq twice as a Ranger.
+He graduated as the Enlisted

 LODGING

-in our Urban Ops: Hostage Rescue Team Seattle adventure stay at the
+Participants in our Urban Ops: Hostage Rescue Team Seattle adventure

-Sea-Tac Courtyard Marriott.
-The hotel provides a complimentary airport
+stay at the Sea-Tac Courtyard Marriott.
+The hotel provides a complimentary

 PRICING

-is $3250 per person* and includes expert instruction, use of training
+The cost is $3250 per person* and includes expert instruction,

-and safety equipment, basic uniform, hotel accommodations, ground transfers,
+use of training and safety equipment, basic uniform, hotel accommodations,

 based on a minimum of six participants.